 So, imagine my excitement when I was asked to sing a mini-concert of Christmas music to a large group of Kiwanis Club members in one of the swanky athletic clubs in the Seattle area.
 I had not done specifically Christmas music before, although I have been a soloist for years, but this was right up my alley.
 So, I got right on it.

-I called my ex-roomy, who was an excellent pianist, and we met at her house to “rehearse”.
-We picked a set of songs and ran through them maybe once.
+I called my ex-roomy, who was an excellent pianist, and we met at her house to “rehearse”. we had a blast as we picked a set of songs and ran through them with glee — maybe once.
 After all, Christmas music — how hard could it be?!
 Easy as pie.

-As I sat up on the stage in front of these several hundred people I felt confident, maybe even a bit smug.
+The day arrived, and I was so excited to share my gift of music with those in this grand assembly.
+As I sat up on the stage in front of this audience of several hundred people I felt confident, maybe even a bit smug.
 I was going to be singing the songs that I love the most and I was going to blow them AWAY!